ARM-software/acle/README.md

 ## Versioning

 Arm no longer publishes quarterly specification releases.
-We publish the current specification after each reviewed change merges into the main branch.
+We publish the current specification after each reviewed change merges into branch `main`.
 This process gives users earlier access to new features, clarifications, and corrections.